Hands and legs outstretched in the “Superman” position, I tried not to do a face-plant as I bobbed unsteadily on the surface of the water.

 So to be honest, we were a little concerned about the ethics of interacting with captive dolphins.

-Of course, the animal rights organization, People For the Ethical Treatment of Animals (PETA), is opposed to all swim-with-dolphin programs (along with all marine parks and aquariums).
+It’s worth noting that animal rights organizations, like People For the Ethical Treatment of Animals (PETA), are opposed to all swim-with-dolphin programs (and also all marine parks and aquariums).

 Would we go swimming with dolphins in Cabo now?